Spinal Muscular Atrophy Treatment Cost in India

 SMA has no cure, although novel medications like nusinersen (Spinraza) and onasemnogene abeparvovec-xioi (Zolgensma) may help reduce the disease’s progression.

-Most of the nerve cells that control muscles are located in the spinal cord, which accounts for the word spinal in the name of the disease.
+The word spinal appears in the disease name because the majority of the nerve cells that govern muscles are found in the spinal cord.
 SMA is muscular because its primary effect is on muscles, which do not receive signals from these nerve cells.
 Atrophy is the medical term for getting smaller, which is what generally happens to muscles when they’re not stimulated by nerve cells.

 SMA is a motor neuron disease that causes the loss of nerve cells called motor neurons in the spinal cord.